Thermodynamic curvature in phase transitions for Hayward AdS black hole: Thermodynamic curvature via - criticality

 \section{Thermodynamic curvature via $P$-$V$ criticality}

 In this section, we focus on the relationship between Ruppeiner geometry (with normalized scalar curvature) and the $P$-$V$ phase transition of the spherically symmetric Hayward-AdS black hole.
-In thermodynamic information geometry, the rarity of a fluctuation between two thermodynamic states is indicative of their greater separation.
-Consequently, the line element \cite{Wei:2019uqg,Wei:2019yvs}
+Ruppeiner geometry is a conceptual framework rooted in Riemannian geometry and the fluctuation theory of equilibrium thermodynamics, where entropy plays a central role.
+Its line element, expressed in terms of entropy, takes the form \cite{Ruppeinerb2008,Ruppeiner95}

+where ${\rm d}{l^2}$ denotes the distance between two adjacent fluctuation states.
+The fluctuation coordinates $x = \left({U,V}\right)$ correspond to internal energy $U$ and volume $V$, and the metric tensor is given by ${g_{\mu \nu}} = - {\partial_{\mu ,\nu }}S$.
+For black hole systems, the first law of thermodynamics reads \cite{Ruppeinerb2008,Ruppeiner95}